 - Never leave the camera in any of the following types of locations.
-Doing so creates the risk of fire and electric shock. - Areas subject to large amounts of humidity or dust - Food preparation areas or other locations where oil smoke is present
+Doing so creates the risk of fire and electric shock. - Areas subject to large amounts of humidity or dust

 Near heaters, on a heated carpet, in areas exposed to direct sunlight, in a closed vehicle parked in the sun, or other areas subject to very high temperatures